Friday, November 6, 2020

 One would think the extra weight from armor would give you more grip into the dirt and rock.
 Nope.
 Instead, it just made you slide even faster.
 Go figure...

 It would take a lot of luck, but if he was lucky and if his plan worked out, he would be able to get in, find out what exactly was going on with the village, get out and be back in Osha again by the evening just in time for dinner to celebrate himself on a job well done and that he would be getting his five-thousand seru payment in the near future.
+If not, he could scout around, set up camp, then be out probably by the next day.

 Wonderful.

 Ironically, that lack of information in itself was useful to him though, it told him a lot.
-Either whatever was happening in Karvadean had been a one-off incident and those men were just unlucky to encounter something in vicinity of the town, or perhaps it was bigger and the King was just keeping things tidily under wraps.
+Either whatever was happening in Karvadean had been a one-off incident and those men were just unlucky to encounter something in vicinity of the mining town, or perhaps it was bigger and the King was just keeping things tidily under wraps.

 ...Or, whatever had happened just wasn't wide spread yet, he supposed.